szhorvat/IGraphM/Development.md

  1. Clone the IGraphM repository and check out the `master` branch (do not use any other branch).
  2. Edit `BuildSettings.m` and set the path to your igraph installation, where necessary.
 The available options are the same as for [CreateLibrary](http://reference.wolfram.com/language/CCompilerDriver/ref/CreateLibrary.html).
  3. Append the repository's root directory (i.e. the same directory where this `README.md` file is found) to Mathematica's `$Path`.
+At the same time, ensure that you do not have the paclet version installed.
+If you do, remove it with `PacletUninstall["IGraphM"]` before proceeding.
  4. Load the package with ``<<IGraphM` ``.
 It should automatically be compiled.
 It can also be recompiled using ``IGraphM`Developer`Recompile[]``.

 ## Adding new functions to IGraph/M